Terms and Conditions for making payment transactions

 2. preventing money laundering, including in order to enable identification of criminal acts.

-11. Most of the data processed by the Bank come directly from the Payer (e.g. personal data included in the parameters of the Payment Transaction, inquiries sent to the Bank).
-However, some personal data may also come from other data controllers, among others: personal data of Payers are made available directly by the Merchant (e.g. while enabling the Payer to accept payment instruments and make a Payment Transaction by the Payer) or the bank maintaining the ban account (e.g. under a notification about the status of the Payment Transaction), or from publicly available sources.
+11. Most of the data processed by the Bank come directly from the Payer (e.g. personal data included in the parameters of the Payment transaction, inquiries sent to the Bank).
+However, some personal data may also come from other data controllers, among others: personal data of Payers are made available directly by the Merchant (e.g. under an initiated Payment transaction) or the bank maintaining the ban account (e.g. under a notification about the status of the Payment transaction), or from publicly available sources.

 §8 Personal data processing and exercising of rights under GDPR

-1. In connection with undertaking activities aimed at concluding the Agreement, and in case of conclusion of an Agreement - in order to execute the Agreement and provide the Service on its basis, the Bank processes personal data.
-Processing of personal data is carried out according to the law, in particular the GDRP regulation.
-The Bank processes only necessary data required for performance of the Agreement at the Payer’s request, including the Payment Transaction, in accordance with the payment method selected by the Payer which is defined in the Terms and Conditions.
-Therefore, in order to execute a given Payment Transaction, the Bank processes, in particular, identification data and financial data (parameters of the Payment Transaction, including: transaction amount, transaction title).
-If the Payer wants to file a complaint and receive a reply to that complaint by traditional mail, for this purpose the Bank will process the name and surname as well as the correspondence address of the Payer.
+1. In connection with undertaking steps aimed at concluding the Agreement, an in the case of conclusion of the Agreement – in order to perform the said Agreement and provide Services under this Agreement, the Bank processes the personal data.
+Personal data processing is carried account according to the law, in particular according to GDPR regulations.
+The Bank processes only personal data which are necessary for performance of the Agreement at the Payer’s request, including Payment transaction, according to the payment method selected by the Payer which is laid down in the Terms and Conditions.
+Therefore, in order to carry out the Payment transaction the bank shall process in particular identification and financial data (parameters of the Payment transaction, including: transaction amount, transaction title).
+If the Payer wants to file a complaint and receive a reply by post, the Bank shall process the first and last name as well as the address of the Payer.
 Detailed information regarding personal data processing can be found in §7 of the Terms and Conditions.

-2. In order to exercise the rights under GDPR, which are mentioned in § 7 of these Terms and Conditions, you should provide a brief description of the request and in order to enable identification and verification at least: a number of the Payment Transaction and e-mail address provided while ordering a Payment Transaction.
-Providing of a correspondence address (e.g. address of the residence) and first and last name is required in the event when a natural person would like to receive a reply by traditional mail.
+2. In order to exercise the rights under GDPR, which are mentioned in § 7 of these Terms and Conditions, you should provide a brief description of the request and in order to enable identification and verification at least: a number of the Payment transaction and e-mail address provided while ordering a Payment transaction.
+Providing of a correspondence address (e.g. address of the residence) and first and last name is required in the event when a natural person would like to receive a reply by postal services.

 3. Bank without undue delay – and in any event within one month from the receipt of the request – shall provide the natural person with information about activities undertaken in connection with the request pursuant to Articles 15–22 of GDPR.
 If necessary, this deadline may be extended for another two months due to the complicated nature of the request or number of requests.
 Within one month after the receipt of the request, the Bank shall notify a natural person about such an extension of the deadline while providing the reasons of the delay.